• Council services

 Update 8 May 2024

-Our work with OracleCMS and the Department of Premier and Cabinet has found that some City of Port Phillip customer Personal Identifiable Information has been compromised in the OracleCMS cyber security incident.
+OracleCMS and the Department of Premier and Cabinet have found that Personal Identifiable Information of customers who called City of Port Phillip after hours and spoke with OracleCMS, has been compromised in the cyber security incident.

-There are approximately 1300 contacts affected by the breach.
-The contacts are of customers that called City of Port Phillip after hours in 2016 and 2017.
-The data includes customer name, address, phone number and email.
+There are approximately 1,300 contacts affected by the breach.
+The contacts are of some customers that called City of Port Phillip after hours in 2016 and 2017.
+The data is restricted to what was provided during the call.
+This may include customer name, address, phone number and email.

 We are in the process of reviewing this data and contacting affected customers directly to advise them of the breach and provide tailored advice and support.